Fundamental mechanisms of energy exchanges in autonomous measurements based on dispersive qubit-light interaction: Conclusions

 \section{Conclusions}

-We investigated an autonomous pre-measurement dynamics where a qubit interacts dispersively with a light pulse propagating in a 1D waveguide.
-We considered cases where qubit's Hamiltonian does not commute with the measured observable ($\sigma_z$).
-In this case, the spectrum of the scattered field gets deformed by the interaction leading to a change of the field's average energy balancing the qubit's energy change while keeping the excitation number constant.
+We investigated an autonomous pre-measurement dynamics where a qubit interacts dispersively with a light pulse propagating in a one-dimensional waveguide.
+We considered different statistics of the field, as well as different cases where the qubit's Hamiltonian does not commute with the measured observable ($\sigma_z$).
+In this scenario, the spectrum of the scattered field gets deformed by the interaction leading to a change of the field's average energy balancing the qubit's energy change while keeping the excitation number constant.
 We solved the qubit-field dynamics and explored the mechanism underlying the field's spectral deformation.
-In particular, we identified configurations of pulses' duration and photon number such that the spectrum of the scattered field has three peaks, one centered around the input field's carrier frequency and the other two shifted of $\pm \omega_q$ with respect to it, $\omega_q$ being the qubit's frequency, in agreement with the behavior observed in Ref.~\cite{XiayuPaper}.
-Finally, using a coherent field as quantum meter, we numerically tested predictions related to the WAY theorem: only pulses shorter than the timescale of the qubit's free dynamics can perform a nearly projective measurement of $\sigma_z$.
+In particular, we identified configurations of pulses' duration and photon number such that the spectrum of the scattered field has three peaks, one centered around the input field's carrier frequency and the other two shifted of $\pm \omega_q$ with respect to it, $\omega_q$ being the qubit's frequency, in agreement with the behavior observed in Ref.~\cite{Linpeng2023QuantumEnergetics}.
+Finally, we numerically tested this prediction by using a coherent field as quantum meter.